Legal Services Information

 - Multi-state Bar Examination tests one's knowledge in basic areas of the law

-- Specifically focused on the basic laws of the states
+- Second portion focuses specifically on the basic laws of the state

 - Pass the Multi-State Professional Responsibility Exam (MPRE) which is sometimes required to test knowledge of professional ethics.